Neutrino quantum kinetics in a core-collapse supernova: Neutrino quantum kinetics in spherical symmetry

 The advective term is such that, in the absence of any term other than the total derivative, neutrinos travel along a straight line.
 General relativistic effects are neglected in Eqs.~\ref{eom1} and \ref{eom2}, qualitatively they should not affect the interplay between neutrino flavor conversion and transport effects on small scales~\cite{Nagakura:2023mhr}.

 On the right hand side of Eqs.~\ref{eom1} and \ref{eom2}, the commutator of the Hamiltonian and the density matrix takes into account neutrino flavor conversion physics.
 The Hamiltonian consists of three components: the vacuum, matter, and self-interaction terms.
-The matter term effectively suppresses the mixing angle in the vacuum term; hence, we choose to adopt an effective vacuum mixing angle, ignoring the matter term:
+For the sake of simplicity, we choose to neglect the matter term and adopt an effective mixing angle:

 The vacuum and self-interaction terms are defined as